-Enactor are delighted to announce that at the beginning of the year we signed an enterprise agreement with one of UK Retail’s largest and most innovative International Organisations – Frasers Group plc (formerly Sports Direct International).
+Enactor are delighted to announce that at the beginning of 2020 we signed an enterprise agreement with one of UK Retail’s largest and most innovative International Organisations – Frasers Group plc (formerly Sports Direct International).

 Frasers Group are on an ambitious elevation strategy and will be using Enactor to play a key role in future customer experiences across its business.
 Frasers Group are continually pushing to deploy cutting edge technology, this is the strategic vision as it aims to meet the demands of an ever more sophisticated consumer who is increasingly looking for an enhanced shopping experience.

 With Enactor they will have a single, flexible Platform across all of their Global Retail Operations and brands.
 They will use Enactor’s leading suite of Store Solutions for their Stores and Enactor OMS (Order Management) to support Omnichannel ordering and customer journeys.